Citra-citoru/Resume_Generator/README.md

 # My Resume Generator
-Simple app resume generator with purpose to automatically create my own resume generator.
+Simple app with purpose to automatically create my own resume.

 Step by Step:
 1. Fill the HTML form (not implemented yet).